Schools close, dismiss early ahead of winter storm

 Marquette County has four emergency shelter sites on standby: The Chocolay Township Fire Hall; NMU's Superior Dome; the Negaunee Township Fire Hall and the Ishpeming Township Hall.

-The National Weather Service has issued a Winter Storm Warning for Thursday.
+a Winter Storm Warning for Thursday.
 It will be upgraded to a Blizzard Warning in the eastern U.P.
 Thursday night.
 Total snow accumulations of 10 to 14 inches are possible.
 Northwest winds gusting as high as 40 mph will lead to whiteout conditions at times, especially midday Thursday into Friday afternoon.
 Wind chills will be around 25 below zero Friday morning.

 Some schools canceled classes Thursday in anticipation of the storm.
 Other districts dismissed early.
-Check the updated list of closures here.

 UPPCO is encouraging people to report all downed electric power lines or unsafe conditions that may have resulted from the ice storm that hit the area Monday.